-(e) Total number of shares not to be granted in relation to the performance actually achieved in the 3-year performance period.

-(f) Number of shares to be granted in April 2024 as per the resolution of the Board of Directors of Assicurazioni Generali at the end of the first three-year plan performance period and based on the level of achievement of the goals defined for the three-year period 2021-2023, including the number of additional shares determined on the basis of the total amount of dividends distributed over the three-year period (so-called additional dividend equivalent shares mechanism).
-The total share value at the vesting date was reported considering the closing price of the share on 11 March 2024, the date on which the Board of Directors of Assicurazioni Generali was held, which verified the level of achievement of the three-year goals and resolved the free capital increase.
+(e) Total number of shares not to be granted in relation to the performance actually achieved in the 3-year performance period. (f) Number of shares to be granted in April 2024 as per the resolution of the Board of Directors of Assicurazioni Generali at the end of the first three-year plan performance period and based on the level of achievement of the goals defined for the three-year period 2021-2023, including the number of additional shares determined on the basis of the total amount of dividends.

-(g) Maximum number of shares to be potentially granted at the end of the first three-year performance period and the additional two years of deferral (2022-2026) subject to the achievement of the defined goals and compliance to the terms and conditions set out in the plan rules Furthermore, as stated in the plan rules and as described in the 2022 Report on Remuneration Policy and Payments, beneficiaries could receive an additional number of shares based on the total amount of dividends distributed over the first three-year performance period and the additional two years of reference deferral (so-called additional dividend equivalent shares mechanism).
+distributed over the three-year period (so-called additional dividend equivalent shares mechanism).
+The total share value at the vesting date was reported considering the closing price of the share on 11 March 2024, the date on which the Board of Directors of Assicurazioni Generali was held, which verified the level of achievement of the three-year goals and resolved the free capital increase. (g) Maximum number of shares to be potentially granted at the end of the first three-year performance period and the additional two years of deferral (2022-2026) subject to the achievement of the defined goals and compliance to the ferms and conditions set out in the plan rules.
+Furthermore, as stated in the plan rules and as described in the 2022 Report on Remuneration Policy and Payments, beneficiaries could receive an additional number of shares based on the total amount of dividends distributed over the first three-year performance period and the additional two years of reference deferral (so-called additional dividend equivalent shares mechanism).

 (h) Maximum number of shares to be potentially granted at the end of the additional two years of deferral (in 2024) subject to compliance to the terms and conditions set out in the plan rules.
-Furthermore, as stated in the plan rules and as described in the 2020 Remuneration (h) Maximum number of shares to be potentially granted at the end of the additional two years of deferral (in 2024) subject to compliance to the terms and conditions set out in the plan rules.
-Furthermore, as stated in the plan rules and as described in the 2020 Remuneration (h) Maximum rules rules are shared by a state of the formation of the additional two years of reference deferral (so-called additional dividend equivalent shares mechanism).
+Furthermore, as stated in the plan rules and as described in the 2020 Remuneration Report, the beneficiary could receive an additional number of shares based on the total amount of dividends distributed over the first three-year performance period and the additional two years of reference deferral (so-called additional dividend equivalent shares mechanism).

-(i) The fair value of the CEO's co-investment plan is zero as the cost was recognised over the performance period determined on a unitary basis by jointly considering the observation period of the two KPIs: (i) EPS: period 01.01.2019-31.12.2021 and (ii) TSR: period 20.06.2019 20.06.2019 20.06.2022.
+(i) The fair value of the CEO's co-investment plan is zero as the cost was recognised over the performance period determined on a unitary basis by jointly considering the observation period of the two KPIs: (i) EPS: period 01.01.2019-31.12.2021 and (ii) TSR: period 20.06.2019-20.06.2022.

-(1) Maximum number of shares to be potentially granted at the end of the first three-year performance period and the additional two years of deferral (2023-2027) subject to the achievement of the defined goals and compliance to the terms and conditions set out in the plan rules.
+(I) Maximum number of shares to be potentially granted at the end of the first three-year performance period and the additional two years of deferral (2023-2027) subject to the achievement of the defined goals and compliance to the terms and conditions set out in the plan rules.
 Furthermore, as stated in the plan rules and as described in the 2023 Report on Remuneration Policy and Payments, beneficiaries could receive an additional number of shares based on the total amount of dividends distributed over the first three-year performance period and the additional two years of reference deferral (so-called additional dividend equivalent shares mechanism).